markh55/EWYL/README.md

 ## How to achieved this
    * The navigation bar will be clean and simplified containing only the pages and logo
-   * The home page will have the following an Hero image, About us and who we are section and a Is an apprentiship right for you section
+   * The home page will have the following an Hero image, About us and a Is an apprentiship right for you section
-   * Page two will be the courses page that will contain a breif intro to each course along with a photo.
+   * Page two will be the courses page that will contain a brief intro to each course along with a photo.
    * Page three will be the contact us page that will contain a form to request a call back and leave a message.